||2 days ago|

 Onionr gives the individual the ability to speak freely, without fear of surveillance and censorship.

-Through message mixing and key privacy, it is intended to be nigh impossible to discover the identity of a message creator or recipient.
+Through Dandelion++ message forwarding and key privacy, it is intended to be nigh impossible to discover the identity of a message creator or recipient.
 Via long-term traffic analysis, a well funded adversary may discover the most probable node(s) to be creating a set of related blocks, however doing so would only lead them to a node behind Tor.
 As the first node that a block appears on is almost always not the creator of the block, there is plausible deniability regarding the true creator of the block.

 Users are identified by ed25519/curve25519 public keys, which can be used to sign blocks or send encrypted data.